ppy/osu-wiki/wiki/Tournaments/o!mAC/2019/en.md

   - Final (BO13)
   - Grand Final (BO13)
 - This will be a 1v1 double-elimination 4K tournament.
-- This tournament will be using Score V2 on each matches.
+- This tournament will be using ScoreV2 on each matches.
 - Warm up will be given start from Group Stage and so on.
 - The Mappool will consist of a set of Free Mod picks and one Tie Breaker.
-- All participants will have to use `STABLE (LATEST)` version or the other later versions that support Score V2.
+- All participants will have to use `STABLE (LATEST)` version or the other later versions that support ScoreV2.

 ### Torunament rules